starkinfra/sdk-java/README.md

 __UnknownError__ will be raised if a request encounters an error that is neither __InputErrors__ nor an __InternalServerError__, such as connectivity problems.

-__InvalidSignatureError__ will be raised specifically by starkinfra.event.parse() when the provided content and signature do not check out with the Stark Infra public key.
+__InvalidSignatureError__ will be raised specifically by starkinfra.Event.parse() when the provided content and signature do not check out with the Stark Infra public key.

 # Help and Feedback

-If you have any questions about our SDK, just send us an email.
+If you have any questions about our SDK, just email us.
 We will respond you quickly, pinky promise.
 We are here to help you integrate with us ASAP.
 We also love feedback, so don't be shy about sharing your thoughts with us.